Implementing Cloud Data Security

 As organizations move toward a cloud approach, it is essential to know the exact location of the stored confidential data.
 It is recommended for IT teams to ensure that the organization’s data is stored in U.S.-based data centers as they are well-regulated and subject to consequences in case of data exposure.
-If the data is stored in a foreign location, organization should know the data center’s physical location and the country’s law pertaining to access and security.
+If the data is stored in a foreign location, the organization should know the data center’s physical location and the country’s law pertaining to access and security.

 Data encryption must be done by all organizations.
-For a proper encryption plan, the data flows must be fully mapped out through all tools and data tables that store the data.
+For a proper encryption plan, the data flow must be fully mapped out through all tools and data tables that store the data.
 Data encryption security plans can be sorted in terms of small, medium, and large plans.
 Small plans include basic encryption for the stored data.
 In such a case, data may get compromised but the encryption will ensure minimal damage.
 Medium plan encrypts data in both—flight and rest as it is important to deflect breaches.
 A large plan consists of advanced security like data encryption during transfer and storage, data usage tracking, and monitoring any changes to the current data.
 It is important to verify the cloud security configuration with 3rd party testing for ensuring an effective configuration.

 Securing Organizational Cloud Architecture

 IT personnel can choose out of several steps for adding data security to their current cloud architecture.
-At first, it is essential to use the distribution access control that is currently being used on the application and apply the same to the data that moves outside the organization’s secure environment.
-The next step is centralizing the data and application deployment and updates management so that same tool is being used for both from the same location.
+At first, it is essential to use the distributed access control that is currently being used on the application and apply the same to the data that moves outside the organization’s secure environment.
+The next step is to centralize the data and application deployment and updates management so that the same tool is being used for both from the same location.
 Adding federated identity management for verifying users at every point of interaction is also recommended, but not a compulsion.
 Within the application code, one of the best practices is supporting verification of access to both the application and the data for each request.

-Another best practice is never specifying location of data within the application code.
+Another best practice is never specifying the location of data within the application code.
 The access to this information should be given only to certain, defined users.
 Multiple customers’ data should be stored separately to stop access to data without proper authorization.
 It is highly recommended to consider adding this requirement to the vendor service-level agreement and confirm compliance over time.

 Ensuring Secure Employee Access